Water Damage Can Happen Almost Anywhere

 Another Visible Hazard of Water Damage Is Mold

-Mold is a multicellular fungi that grows in humid and moisturized environments.
+Mold is a multicellular fungus that grows in humid and moisturized environments.
 Water in floorboards, as discussed above, will have its moisture content dramatically increased, allowing mold to grow at an exponential rate.
 You can easily detect the presence of mold by its odor, which is described as musky and earthy.
 Its appearance is spotty and granularly, usually a dark green color.

 Ways to prevent and detect mold in a more sophisticated way is to use an air test performed as a precaution that can signal the presence of mold spores.
 Also, be sure to control the moisture in your own home to a reasonable level and to check bathroom pipes and other areas that are known for its moisture, such as around the bathroom or kitchen sink.